ImperialBower/pkcore/docs/EPIC-00.md

 and if you are offended by these things, let me know.
 Personally, given we live in a world where one of the political parties is openly condemning my mom's lifestyle, and kids being gunned down in their classrooms is the norm, I could give a flying fuck about your delicate sensibilities.
-I have zero tollerance for racism, sexism, misogyny, and prejudice toward people just trying to live the most authentic version of their lives.
+I have zero tolerance for racism, sexism, misogyny, and prejudice toward people just trying to live the most authentic version of their lives.
 If you have a problem with that, talk to someone about how uncomfortable you get when you see two people of the same sex